 To disable or enable bubblewrap support for running jobs (playbook runs only), ensure you are logged in as the Admin user:

 - 1. Click the Settings ( ) icon from the left navigation bar. - 2.
 Click the Jobs tab. - 3.
-Scroll down until you see "Enable Job Isolation" and change the toggle button selection to OFF to disable bubblewrap support or select ON to enable it.
+In the Enable Job Isolation, change the toggle button selection to OFF to disable bubblewrap support or select ON to enable it.